-Photorelease of human stromal cells from gels for flow cytometry. hS5 stromal cells stably expressing BFP, GFP, and mCherry were encapsulated in PEG-tetraBCN hydrogels crosslinked with the appropriate photocleavable crosslinker (RuPink with hS5-mCherry+, RuOrange with hS5-GFP+, and oNB with hS5-BFP+).
-All three hydrogels were cast in the same tissue culture dish, allowed to form for 30 minutes, then incubated in RPMI media for 24 hours.
+Photorelease of human stromal cells from gels for flow cytometry hS5 stromal cells stably expressing BFP, GFP, and mCherry were encapsulated in PEG-tetraBCN hydrogels crosslinked with the appropriate photocleavable crosslinker (Rubiq with hS5-mCherry+, Rubpy with hS5-GFP+, and oNB with hS5-BFP+).
+All three hydrogels were cast in the same tissue culture dish, allowed to form for 30 min, then incubated in RPMI media for 24 h.